graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 fields that can be used by the _distributed GraphQL executor_ to resolve an entity by a stable key.

 The stable key is defined by the arguments of the field.
-Only fields that are annotated with the `@lookup` directive will be recognized as lookup fields.
+Each argument must match a field on the return type of the lookup field.

-Source schemas can provide multiple lookup fields for the same entity with different sets of keys.
+Source schemas can provide multiple lookup fields for the same entity that resolve the entity by sets of keys.

 In this example, the source schema specifies that the `Product` entity can be resolved with the `productById` field or the `productByName` field on the `Query` type.
-Both fields can resolve the same entity but do so with different keys.
+Both fields can resolve the `Product` entity but do so with different keys.

 ```graphql example
 type Query {